 but we don’t know what goes on in someone’s brain that determines the effectiveness of a painkiller.
 As Canada’s population ages, and as the need for pain medication increases, researchers such as Philippe Sarret from the Université de Sherbrooke are exploring the potential of new pain targets and developing new analgesic molecules to concoct the next generation of painkilling cocktails.

 These are just some of the stories CFI-funded researchers at universities across the country are prepared to discuss.
-For additional stories, visit the CFI’s webpage or contact our media relations team listed below.
+For additional stories, visit the CFI’s website or contact our media relations team listed below.

 A full list of the funded projects is available online at Innovation.ca.
 For updates, follow us on Twitter @InnovationCA and subscribe to our Youtube channel for videos about the difference CFI funding makes in Canada.